algorithmiaio/dev-center/_pages/event-flows/amazon-sqs.md

 Under **AlgorithmiaAccountNumber**, enter Algorithmia’s AWS account number, [provided to you by Algorithmia](#1-gathering-required-information-from-algorithmia).

+The **AlgorithmiaAccountNumber** is the account number of the AWS account running the Algorithmia instance, regardless of [where the SQS queue is created](#scenarios).
+{: .notice-info}

 Under **QueueDLQName**, enter a unique name that identifies the Amazon SQS queue that'll be a holding queue for payloads that weren't accepted by the Algorithmia algorithm for _any_ reason (invalid message format, Algorithmia platform downtime, etc.).

 Under **QueueName**, enter a unique name that identifies the SQS queue that'll be the source of payloads for the algorithm to run.